MarlonPlease/Analysis-of-Power-Outages/README.md

 Alternative Hypothesis: Severe power outage occurs more frequently in East North Central region of America compared to other regions on other days.

+Test Statistics: Proportion of severe power outage on East North Central region on cold days

+Significance Level: 0.05

+Conclusion: Resulting p-value of 0.00011 is less than the 5% significance level.
+Therefore, we reject the null.

 ---